 2. The Discounts Aren’t Worth It

 Xbox offers “Deals With Gold,” but let’s be honest, these deals are far from amazing.
-After having a Gold membership for quite some time, I can’t recall the last time I actually took advantage of one of these “deals.”
+After having an Xbox Live Gold membership for quite some time, I can’t recall the last time I actually took advantage of one of these “deals.”

-Perhaps the nail in the coffin for Gold is the fact that Xbox did away with the yearly membership plan.
+Perhaps the nail in the coffin for Xbox Live Gold is the fact that Xbox did away with the yearly membership plan.
 Now, you can only purchase a monthly or quarterly membership.

-No matter which subscription you choose, you can expect to pay $100 or more for one year of Gold.
-This is a massive disappointment to anyone (including myself) who previously paid only $60 for an entire year of Gold.
+No matter which subscription you choose, you can expect to pay $100 or more for one year of Xbox Live Gold.
+This is a massive disappointment to anyone (including myself) who previously paid only $60 for an entire year of Xbox Live Gold.

-To make matters worse, the price of Xbox Series X games are likely going to be higher than the $60 norm—tack a Gold subscription on top of all the new games you buy, and you’re going to go broke!
+To make matters worse, the price of Xbox Series X games are likely going to be higher than the $60 norm—tack an Xbox Live Gold subscription on top of all the new games you buy, and you’re going to go broke!

-Like I said earlier, it seems like Xbox is cheating Gold members out of great free games thanks to Game Pass.
-You can subscribe to Game Pass for $10/month, and you essentially get to “rent” digital copies of games from the Game Pass library.
+Like I said earlier, it seems like Xbox is cheating Xbox Live Gold members out of great free games thanks to Xbox Game Pass.
+You can subscribe to Xbox Game Pass for $10/month, and you get to play all of the games in the Xbox Game Pass library.

-Xbox also offers Game Pass Ultimate at $15/month, which includes a Gold membership, as well as a slew of other perks.
-And did I forget to mention that Game Pass members get access to Xbox’s cloud gaming as well?
+Xbox also offers Xbox Game Pass Ultimate at $15/month, which includes an Xbox Live Gold membership (plus a slew of other perks).
+And did I forget to mention that Xbox Game Pass members get access to Xbox’s cloud gaming as well?

-As you can see, Xbox makes a Game Pass subscription really enticing—but for people who actually want to own their games, it’s not that attractive.
-Xbox is pouring its attention into raking in more Game Pass subscribers, and may even be slowly moving away from Gold.
+As you can see, Microsoft is really pushing Xbox Game Pass by making it way more enticing—but for people who actually want to own their games, it’s not that attractive.

 Xbox Live Gold just isn’t worth it anymore.
 It’s fun to play games with friends, but the rising membership price kills the enjoyment.
 That said, these prices are just one of the reasons why you should rethink purchasing a next-gen console.